by Sue Bryant

 You’re hooked on river cruising and you’re getting to know the rivers of Europe and maybe even more far-flung places pretty well.
 So what do you do in port when you’ve checked off the main attractions?
 Here are some ideas.

-First time round you probably saw the Hofburg, or Schönbrunn but the Austrian capital, which you’ll visit on Riviera Travel’s The Blue Danube river cruise, has many more cultural pleasures.
+First time around you probably saw the Hofburg, or Schönbrunn but the Austrian capital, which you’ll visit on The Blue Danube river cruise, has many more cultural pleasures.
 The former imperial stables of the Hofburg were transformed 20 years ago into the MuseumsQuartier, a cluster of Baroque and ultra-modern buildings around a courtyard lined with restaurants and performance spaces.
-Pop into the Leopold Museum, for 19th and 20th century Austrian art, or the contemporary MUMOK for more avant garde pieces, or check out the changing exhibitions in the Kunsthalle Wien.
+Pop into the Leopold Museum, for 19th and 20th-century Austrian art, or the contemporary MUMOK for more avant-garde pieces, or check out the changing exhibitions in the Kunsthalle Wien.